Mouse Won’t Move to Second Monitor [SOLVED]

-If you find that your mouse is not going onto the second screen of your dual-monitor setup, you are not the only one.
+If you find that your mouse won’t go to the second screen of your dual-monitor setup, you are not the only one.

 This issue can be extremely frustrating, especially if it happens suddenly.

-The problem seems to appear when the monitors of your dual-display setup are not the exact same size and have the same resolution capabilities.
+The issue with your mouse not going to the second screen seems to appear when the monitors of your dual-display setup are not the exact same size and have the same resolution capabilities.